FINNGEN/CohortOperationsShinyApp/README.md

 docker run -p 8888:8888 -e BUCKET_SANDBOX_IVM=$BUCKET_SANDBOX_IVM eu.gcr.io/finngen-sandbox-v3-containers/cohort_operations_shiny_app:latest > /home/ivm/cohort_operations_shiny_app.log & sleep 5 && firefox localhost:8888
 ```
 This should also open Firefox browser.
 If not, open it and browse to `http://0.0.0.0:8888`.

+## Report an Issue

+Go to the tab `Issues` in the GitHub repository.

+Click `New issue`.

+Select if you want to file a problem you found "Bug Report", or if you have an idea that will improve the app "Feature request".